ZHIYAO1219/ORA_KG/README.md

 **Result when only choose words that can connect different documents**

-Upon closer inspection, we observed that the selected words may not be sufficiently representative or specific.
-This discrepancy led us to analyze the data further, revealing that the collected words are common and lack representativeness:
+Three courses are connected in the knowledge graph, enabling us to understand the connection between courses.
+However, upon closer inspection, we observed that the selected words may not be sufficiently representative or specific.
+This discrepancy led us to analyze the data further, revealing that all the connecting words of the three courses are actually limited, too common and lack representativeness:
 > systemat, student, learn, engin, solv, process, real, system, method, problem, manag, manufactur, applic, knowledg, appli, use, improv, cours, inform, domain, integr, effect, design

 <img src="cos_with_t.png" alt="image" width="850">

 **Result when there is no only-connecting-words limitation for chosen words**

+Here are the results without limitations on chosen words, indicating that we are not restricting the selection to words connecting different documents.
+The model has successfully identified representative keywords, with minimal inclusion of common words in the chosen set.
+This outcome is considered favorable in filtering unimportant words.

 <img src="cos_no_t.png" alt="image" width="850">

 ## 4. Conclusion

 ### 4.1 Comments and Insights
-To summarize our method, we utilize OR method to build KG in the NLP problem
+-    To give a summary of this project, the OR model is used to build KG in the NLP problem.
+-    An unexpected finding is that when altering the similarity calculation method, whether using cosine similarity or Euclidean distance, the model produced identical results.

 ### 4.2 Limitations
 -    Size limit of the Gurobi solver: this method faces a constraint related to the size limit of the Gurobi solver.
 This limitation hinders the construction of knowledge graphs beyond a certain size.